 Financial Data from Exchange Website: LSE summary

-Recent Financial Report: Interim report to 30 June 2016
+Recent Financial Report: Final report to 31 December 2017

 Further Information: Proton Motor Fuel Cell GmbH was a spin-off from Magnet Motor, a German electric propulsion company, which was bought by Proton Power Systems (PPS) in 2006.
 SPower GmbH, a manufacturer of uninterruptible power supplies, was added to the group in 2013.
 The combination of the two companies provides a variety of products offering power solutions.
 PPS see clear advantages for hydrogen fuel cells in markets for electrical systems where battery life is insufficient and needs extending.
 These include auxiliary power units as back-up, stand-alone supplies for IT and infrastructure, city buses, passenger ferries, light and medium duty vehicles.